I’m sure you’ve heard this question before.

 Let’s be clear — AI isn’t here to replace real conversations with your clients.

-But it can help scale access to your knowledge when you’re not immediately available.
+But one of the best ways to use AI in accounting is scaling access to your knowledge when you’re not immediately available.

 That’s why I created RyanBot.
 It’s a custom AI trained on all my Future Firm Accelerate content, built with Delphi.ai.